rugg2/rugg2.github.io/index.md

 - email spam classifier - simple natural language processing using stemming and bagging. _2018_
 - house price prediction - linear regression. _2018_
 - recommender systems for movie rating - collaborative filtering. _2018_
+- anomaly detection to detect failing servers on a network - typical example of unsupervised learning, here using a simple multivariate gaussian kernel _2018_
 - image compression - K-means and PCA. _2018_

 **Python**.
 When I followed Jose XX's course on data science, I did quite a few mini-projects.
 Those were very simple and top-level, but a good excuse to get up to date with the python tools people use in data science today: Numpy, Pandas, Matplotlib, Seaborn, Plotly, SciKit Learn, Python SQL interface, SciPy, TensorFlow, NLTK.